StyraInc/regal/docs/editor-support.md

 [Zed](https://zed.dev) is a modern open-source code editor with focus on performance and simplicity.

 Zed supports Rego via Regal and the [zed-rego](https://github.com/StyraInc/zed-rego) extension developed by the Styra community.
-The extension provides syntax highlighting, linting, and all the other language server features provided by Regal.
+The extension provides syntax highlighting, linting, and most of the other language server features provided by Regal.

 ## Neovim